darka/darka-blog-src/content/posts/generating-png-in-python.md

     return struct.pack('>2I5B', width, height, bit_depth, color_type, 0, 0, 0)
 {{< /highlight >}}

-Here we use `struct.pack` to pack the data into a byte string (namely as per the IHDR spec, we write 2 unsigned integers and 5 bytes).
+Here we use `struct.pack` to pack the data into a byte string (namely as per [the IHDR spec,][ihdr spec] we write 2 unsigned integers and 5 bytes).

 # The Data Chunk (IDAT)